IHTSDO/snowstorm-lite/readme.md

 ```
 Set `version-uri` to the URI of the SNOMED Edition to be loaded.
 See [SNOMED Edition URI Examples](docs/snomed-edition-uri-examples.md).

 The console will ask for the syndication service username and password before downloading the relevant packages and building the index.
+By default the SNOMED International feed is used, this uses the same credentials as MLDS.
+The feel URL can be changed using the `syndication.url` configuration option.

 Then Snowstorm Lite will be ready for use!
 The FHIR interface is here: http://localhost:8085/fhir.